eilbecklab/clinvar-miner/README.md

 1. Install Make, cURL, Python 3, and Pip 3 from your system package manager.

-2. Run `pip3 install flask pycountry` to install Flask and pycountry.
+2. Run `pip3 install -r requirements.txt` to install required Python packages.

 3. Run `make countries` to update information about ClinVar submitters and their countries.